dvav/eQTLseq/README.md

 "*Hierarchical probabilistic models for multiple gene/variant associations based on NGS data*" by Dimitrios V. Vavoulis, Jenny C. Taylor & Anna Schuh, **2017** (submitted)

-For further information, please send a message at <Dimitris.Vavoulis@ndcls.ox.ac.uk>.
+For further information, please send a message to <Dimitris.Vavoulis@ndcls.ox.ac.uk>.

 Below, you can find instructions for installing and using the software.
 Enjoy!